-At Dodger Stadium, Mike Piazza ties Carlton Fisk for the most career homers by a catcher as he hits Hideo Nomo's sixth inning pitch into the stands for his 351st round tripper as a backstop.
-The homer, which was his 362nd overall, moves the Mets' star past Yankees' Hall of Famer Joe DiMaggio on the all-time list.
+At Dodger Stadium, Mike Piazza ties Carlton Fisk for the most career homers by a catcher as he hits Hideo Nomo's sixth-inning pitch into the stands for his 351st round-tripper as a backstop.
+The homer, his 362nd overall, moves the Mets' star past Yankees' Hall of Famer Joe DiMaggio on the all-time list.

-At Milwaukee's Miller Park, Chad Moeller becomes the first Brewer to hit for the cycle at home.
-In the 9-8 victory over the Reds, against starter Cory Lidle, the back up catcher homers in the second inning, doubles in the fourth, triples in the fifth and then singles in the seventh off reliever Ryan Wagner to complete the feat in front of 8,918 enthusiastic fans.
+At Milwaukee's Miller Park, Chad Moeller becomes the fifth Brewer and the first to hit for the cycle at home.
+In the 9-8 victory over the Reds, the backup catcher facing Cory Lidle homers in the second inning, doubles in the fourth, triples in the fifth, and then singles in the seventh off reliever Ryan Wagner to complete the feat in front of 8,918 enthusiastic fans.

-At Busch Stadium, St. Louis second baseman Mark Grudzielanek becomes the 16th Cardinal to hit for the cycle and the third to accomplish the rare hitting event at home.
-The last Redbird to accomplish the feat was in 1996 by John Mabry.
+At Busch Stadium, St. Louis' second baseman Mark Grudzielanek becomes the 16th Cardinal to hit for the cycle and the third to accomplish the rare hitting event at home.
+The last Redbird to achieve the feat was in 1996 by John Mabry.

-On the night in which the ceremonial first pitch is thrown by his three sons, Trevor Hoffman is unable to hold on to a two run lead when the Dodgers score three in the ninth and eventually beat the Padres, 6-5.
+On the night his three sons throw the ceremonial first pitch, Trevor Hoffman cannot hold on to a two-run lead when the Dodgers score three in the ninth and eventually beat the Padres, 6-5.
 It's 'Trevor Time Desk Clock' Night, and the usually reliable Padres closer blows the save, thanks to some shady defense, for the second consecutive game.

-At Progressive Field, the longest current consecutive games streak in the big leagues comes to an end at 382 as Grady Sizemore does not appear in Cleveland's 1-0 loss to the Yankees due to a sprained right ankle he sustained yesterday.
-The center fielder's streak is the longest by an Indians player since Toby Harrah played in 473 straight contests from 1979-83.
+At Progressive Field, the longest current consecutive-game streak in the big leagues ends at 382 when Grady Sizemore does not appear in Cleveland's 1-0 loss to the Yankees due to a sprained right ankle sustained yesterday.
+The center fielder's streak is the most by an Indian player since Toby Harrah played in 473 straight contests from 1979 to 1983.

-In a move which cost the team over $11 million, the Pirates release Matt Morris after the pitcher lasts only 1 2/3 innings against the Phillies in his previous start.
+In a move that cost the team over $11 million, the Pirates release Matt Morris after the pitcher lasts only 1.2 innings against the Phillies in his previous start.
 The 33-year-old right-hander had compiled an 0-4 record with a 9.67 ERA in his five outings with Pittsburgh this season.

-Giving up eight runs in three innings in the 10-1 loss to the Reds, Barry Zito, along with Mike Maroth (Tigers - 2003) and Dave Stewart (Rangers - 1984), becomes only the third pitcher in baseball history to lose six games in April.
+Giving up eight runs in three innings in the 10-1 loss to the Reds, Barry Zito joins Mike Maroth (Tigers - 2003) and Dave Stewart (Rangers - 1984) as only the third pitcher in baseball history to lose six games in April.
 The battered $126 million Giants hurler, who hasn't missed a start in his eight-year career, will be demoted to the San Francisco bullpen.

 With the help of a five-run ninth inning fueled by Ryan Doumit's grand slam and Ronny Cedeno's solo shot off Trevor Hoffman, the Pirates snap a 22-game losing streak in Milwaukee with a 7-3 comeback victory over the Brewers at Miller Park.
-The Brew Crew's hometown hex over the Bucs was the longest held by one team over another since the Browns/Orioles lost 27 consecutive contests to the Indians in Cleveland from 1952-54.
+The Brew Crew's hometown hex over the Bucs was the longest-held by one team over another since the Browns/Orioles lost 27 consecutive contests to the Indians in Cleveland from 1952 to 1954.

 David Wright, with an RBI single to right field off Ramon Troncoso in the fifth inning of New York's 10-5 victory over L.A. at Citi Field, becomes the eighth and quickest player to accumulate 1,000 hits in a Mets uniform.
-The 27-year old third baseman, who surpasses Mike Piazza's mark of 935 games to reach the milestone, accomplishes the feat in his 868th career contest with the club.
+The 27-year-old third baseman, who surpassed Mike Piazza's mark of 935 games to reach the milestone, accomplishes the feat in his 868th career contest with the club.

-The suddenly streaking Mets win their sixth consecutive game with a doubleheader sweep of the Dodgers, 4-0 and 10-5.
-The victories mark the first time since August 28, 1971 that the club has taken both ends of a twin bill from L.A.
+The suddenly streaking Mets win their sixth consecutive game with a doubleheader sweep of the Dodgers at Citi Field, 4-0 and 10-5.
+The victories mark the first time since August 28, 1971, that the club has taken both ends of a twin bill from the Chavez Ravine club.